 The Authority is required to recognise information about the pension schemes' assets and liabilities, and to appropriately recognise pension related expenditure in accordance with IAS 19.
-The Authority uses an independent firm of actuaries to make the necessary calculations to advise on the appropriate figures to use.
+The Authority uses an independent firm of actuaries to make the necessary calculations to advise on the appropriate figures to use (see Note 14).